 How Do I Stop My Hamster From Scratching a Wound?

 If your hamster has a wound, applying petroleum jelly like Vaseline, can help stop the scratching.
 This substance is safer to use than Neosporin and can help to hydrate the skin while the wound heals underneath.
+It can be applied anywhere on their body such as legs, arms, feet, tail, just do not apply to their eyes.

 A little goes a long way, so try not to use too much petroleum jelly and only apply it once or twice a day on your hamster’s wound.